Dublin University Fencing Club

-Dublin University Fencing Club (DUFC) is the fencing club of the University of Dublin, Trinity College, located in Dublin, Ireland.
+Dublin University Fencing Club (DUFC) is the fencing club of Trinity College Dublin, located in Dublin, Ireland.
 The club caters for foil, épée and sabre.
 Its members are students, alumni and staff from Trinity College with a small amount of visiting fencers from other clubs.

 Early history

 In 1730, a group of students from Trinity College formed a Gentleman's Club of the Sword, or the Gentleman's Society of the Sword as it has also been called.
 This club, while initially hugely popular fell out of use by the last quarter of the 18th century.
 In 1774, Provost John Hely-Hutchinson formally established fencing in Trinity by employing a fencing-master and designating the Senate House specifically for this purpose.
 With the further decline of duelling throughout the 18th and no record of the club throughout the 19th century, it is not until the formation of the modern D.U.
 Fencing Club in 1936 that the sport was reestablished in the college.